UWO-Aero-Design/first-commit/git-intro/README.md

 * This tutorial was performed using Linux, but there is no reason why the steps can't be followed on Mac and Windows.
 Windows users, see the [Windows Users Section](#windows-users) for more information.

 # **What you Need**
-Above it was mentioned that you need a programming langauge installed to be able to complete the tutorial aswell as some kind of text editor or ide.
+Above it was mentioned that you need a programming langauge installed to be able to complete the tutorial aswell as some kind of text editor or ide and lastly git.
 If you dont have those things then I have linked some videos below to get you setup.
 One of python or c++ is alright, both aren't necessary unless you want both.
 Depending on how long it has been since these were updated, newer versions of python may be out so, just install the most recent version available.
 * [Install VScode on Windows, Mac and Linux](https://code.visualstudio.com/download)
 * [Setup C++ on Windows](https://www.youtube.com/watch?v=jvg4VtYEhKU)
 * [Setup C++ on Mac](https://www.youtube.com/watch?v=KhGnYWplLVo)